Broncs/tours-react-project/README.md

 ## Tours

-#### Read more  functionality / not interested / button to refresh after  0 tours '
+#### Read more  functionality / not interested / button to refresh after  0 tour remaining '

 <a href="https://tour-react-project-2.netlify.app/">Live demo</a>